tomgr/libcspm/README.md

 Installation
 ------------

+The simplest method is to install via [Hackage](http://hackage.haskell.org/).
+`cabal install cspmchecker` will install cspmchecker and its dependencies.

-The following commands will install `libcspm`.
+Otherwise, if you obtain a source distribution then the following commands will install `libcspm`.

     cabal configure
     cabal build